SenthilNayagan/senthilnayagan.net/src/_posts/tech/devops/infrastructure-as-code/terraform/2024-01-16-terraform-basics/index.md

 For instance, the **aws_instance** resource has many different arguments, but for now, we only need to set the following:

 - **`ami`**: The Amazon Machine Image (AMI) to run on the EC2 instance.
 - **`instance_type`**: The type of EC2 Instance that will be used.
 Each EC2 Instance type has a different amount of CPU, memory, disk space, and networking capacity.
 We use `t2.micro` instance.
-T2 instances are available to use in the [AWS Free Tier](http://aws.amazon.com/free){:target="_blank"}, which includes 750 hours of Linux and Windows `t2.micro` instances each month for one year for new AWS customers.
+T2 instances are available to use in the <a href="http://aws.amazon.com/free" target="_blank">AWS Free Tier</a>, which includes 750 hours of Linux and Windows `t2.micro` instances each month for one year for new AWS customers.

 An example of a simple configuration is as follows: